 This phenomenon becomes more striking each year as the number of good restaurants that open outpaces the closings.
-We are blessed with so many great restaurants in Charlottesville, run by talented and passionate people who really care, that, inevitably, some do not make the list of 29.
+We are blessed with so many great restaurants in Charlottesville, run by talented and passionate people who really care.
+Inevitably, some do not make the list of 29.

-Right from this project’s inception many years ago, the arbitrariness of the number “29” (or any number) was recognized as one of its flaws.
+Right from this list’s inception more than a decade ago, the arbitrariness of the number “29” (or any number) was recognized as a flaw.
 The number is a nod towards the 29th Infantry Division Memorial Highway, better known as Route 29.
 But, this site could just have easily set out to recognize a different number of restaurants.
 The task would be much easier, although perhaps less meaningful, had the site been named after I-64.

-This time of year, a basketball analogy is illustrative.
-It’s almost March, which means the annual debates have begun among college basketball fans about the “bubble” – who belongs in the NCAA tournament and who does not.
+This time of year, a basketball analogy is apt.
+It’s March, which means the annual debates have begun about the “bubble” – who belongs in the NCAA basketball tournament and who does not.
 As several unlucky teams learn each year, a cold and uncaring divide separates invited teams from those left out.
 The NCAA Selection Committee extends 36 at-large bids, and there is rarely any significant difference between the 36th most deserving team and the 37th.
 Yet, one plays in the most exciting basketball tournament on earth.
 And, one does not.